Please reach us at info@freedomihc.com if you cannot find an answer to your question.

 • Redness, swelling, or drainage from the incision

-Endoscopic laser cervical discectomy represents the pinnacle of motion-preserving, ultra-minimally invasive neck surgery in 2025.
+Endoscopic laser cervical discectomy represents the pinnacle of motion-preserving, ultra-minimally invasive neck surgery.

 If you suffer from arm pain caused by a herniated cervical disc, ask an experienced endoscopic spine surgeon whether you are a candidate for this revolutionary same-day procedure.